Russian Manicure

 Precision e-file cuticle work, clean nail shape, natural finish.
 No color, no coating — just your nails at their most groomed.

-What is Russian Manicure No Polish?
+What is a no-polish Russian manicure?

 Russian Manicure No Polish is exactly what it sounds like — the full precision of Russian manicure technique, with nothing applied to the nail at the end.
 No color, no base coat, no topcoat.
 Just clean, shaped, perfectly groomed nails with a natural finish.